AttorneyOnlineVidya/tsuserver/README.md

 * /bglock - Toggles the background lock in the area, preventing users from using /bg

 * /gm (message) - Same as global but gives you a [M]od tag. (global mod)

+* /iplist - Prints a list of all clients sorted by IP

 * /kick (target) - Disconnects the target from the server, can be IP, Character name or OOC name.
 	* Character name only kicks the target in your current area.